wfswee-appdev/cash_tracker/README.md

 1. Change category to an enum with pre-defined fields.
 I probably don't want to give users the ability to add a new field, forcing them to categorize transactions in a way that is easier for me in analyzing the budget and spending.
 2. If no receipt is submitted, show something nice, not a broken image icon

+**Questions**
+1. When I submit the form with amount blank, get an error page, not a nice alert like my _form.html.erb directs
+2. How can I get the QTD total to recompute when I use JS to delete a record

 **Database structure**
 1. Users
 2. Transactions